Robmanpacman/Movie-Anaylsis/readme.md

 Which movies released in 2010-2020 made the most money?<br>
 ![image](GrossAmount2010.png)

-What genre is the most common in the top 250?<br>
+What genre produced the most gross in the top 250?<br>
 ![image](GenreGrossAmount.png)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------